arkiruthis/armv2_3D/README.md

 ray//.tSCc. - For this fascinating [2005 demo coding article](http://alive.atari.org/alive11/frstclip.php) which provided a much better radix sort alternative to qsort() for speeding up the triangle depth pass.

 RISCOS.com for making available online much of the [documentation](http://www.riscos.com/support/developers/) that was orginally only available in book form.

+David Ruck for his superb TimerMod utility which is [available from his site](https://armclub.org.uk/free/) which made profiling many of the routines far easier.

 ### Book References